 Meet the Classic 107.3 Team!

-Kathy Lawton Brown, Mid-Day Host
+Kathy Lawton Brown, Host, Producer & Writer

+In addition to serving as midday host, Kathy helps produce our Musical Ancestries™ program and hosts Classics 4 Kids on Saturday mornings at 9am.
+She has been a professional singer since the age of 17 and was one of the first female members of The United States Air Force Band’s “Singing Sergeants”.
+Since the service, she has been a featured soloist with choruses, orchestras, concert bands and chamber ensembles in the United States, Canada and China.
 Kathy has served on the boards of many local arts organizations, including the E. Desmond Lee Music Collaborative, Artist Presentation Society and St. Louis Children’s Choirs.
 Proving that you can take the girl out of the Air Force but not the other way around, Kathy is fascinated by vintage aircraft.

 Gavriel Savit, Morning Host

 Gavriel comes from a family of musicians.
 He studied the violin privately for fifteen years, playing in orchestras and singing in choirs before earning a BFA in musical theatre from the world’s premier program at the University of Michigan.
 After college, he moved to New York City where he performed both on and off-Broadway as well as on stages across the US and around the world.
+In addition to his work in broadcast and performance, Gavriel is also an award-winning novelist whose work has appeared on the New York Times Bestseller list and has been translated into nineteen languages.

 Julie Schuster, CEO & General Manager/Host